HadrienMP/tdd-xp-60-minutes/README.md

 	* The client is waiting for his product, better hurry !
 	* The refactor phases must go quickly to keep the keyboard turning

+### Process
+1. Test red
+2. Test greem
+3. Refactor
+4. Commit
+5. Push
+6. Check the build status
+7. If the build is green the client is considered to have received a working product and is happy.

 ### The show
 __Sample introduction__ : Hi, you are my development team !
 Allow me to introduce myself, my name is XXX, I'm your customer.
 I need you to code my revolutionnary product : a number generator !